The inner workings of ZigSelf's actor model

 There are currently 5 reasons that a regular actor can yield:

-• Blocked.
+message at any time in order to pause its execution.
+This is useful for things like servers where the actor can yield itself after handling incoming messages in order to give other actors a chance to run. - Blocked.
 The actor tried to perform an operation that would block and is now suspended.
 The scheduler can resume the actor once the operation no longer blocks.
 Keep in mind that this yield reason causes the last instruction that was executed to be re-executed once the actor is resumed (blocking primitives are atomic, so they can be retried if they caused a block).

-• Runtime error.
+- Runtime error.
 The actor received a runtime error due to a programming error.
 Runtime errors are different from regular errors and cannot be caught.
 This also borrows from Erlang’s “let it fail” style.

-• Dead.
+- Dead.
 The actor has successfully executed all of its code and has exited successfully.
 There is nothing else to be done.

-• Actor spawned.
-The actor sent the _ActorSpawn: message to an object and successfully spawned another actor.
+message to an object and successfully spawned another actor.
 As explained in Creating a New Regular Actor, this pauses the spawning actor and returns the actor object to the genesis actor.
 The spawning actor can then be resumed normally.

 The diagram above explains what the current scheduler does for each action.